John Hackleman (Hawaiian Kempo Founder) --> Rick Metzler (Hawaiian Kempo, Eskrima & Eskrido)

 In 2009, Kumu Rick was nominated and inducted into the United States Martial Artist Association Hall Of Fame as its "Humanitarian Of The Year".

-In 2010 Kumu Rick was inducted into the Cacoy Doce Pares World Federation Hall Of Fame where he was awared this honor in Cebu, Philippines by Supreme GrandMaster Cacoy Canete himself.
+In 2010 Kumu Rick was inducted into the Cacoy Doce Pares World Federation Hall Of Fame where he was awared this honor in Cebu, Philippines by Supreme GrandMaster Cacoy Canete.

-Rick spent 9 years training and fighting for The Pit with an undefeated kickboxing record before earning his Blackbelt in 1996.
-Since then he has also gone back to his KaJuKenBo roots in earning a Blackbelt in Cacoy Doce Pares Eskrima & Eskrido as well as being asked to join the USA Full Contact Stickfighting Team competing in both Los Angeles and Cebu, Philippines where he won Bronze.
-Kumu Rick continues his neverending journey in becoming proficient in the other arts that were & are a part of the KaJuKenBo creation that Fathers his cherished Hawaiian Kempo.
+Rick spent 9 years training and fighting for The Pit with an undefeated boxing & kickboxing record before earning his Blackbelt in 1996.
+Since then he has also gone back to his KaJuKenBo roots in earning the rank of Blackbelt in Cacoy Doce Pares Eskrima, Eskrido & Pangamot as well as being asked to join the USA Full Contact Stickfighting Team competing in both Los Angeles and Cebu, Philippines where he won the Bronze medal.

 Hawaiian Kempo has been instrumental in making the martial arts world what it is today.
 Since it's inception back in "the old days", it has continued to seamlessly fuse together traditional martial arts and MMA, to create an effectively disciplined workout that holds onto the hard-core philosophies of traditional training while removing extraneous material that has been revealed as impractical and ineffective.
 Our Hawaiian Kempo workout introduces “state of the art” training concepts and incorporates a style of fitness that is tested and proven in modern MMA as well as the always-unpredictable situations that arise in our day-to-day lives.
 In short, we have created a fitness and fighting system that is unequaled in the Martial Arts of the 21st Century.

-Rick has taken his 24+ years of training and fighting for The Pit and combined this with the Filipino fighting concepts and weapon awareness that his Blackbelt ranking in Eskrima & Eskrido brings to the table.
-Our KaJuKenBo roots were established under the same principles as today’s MMA sport by adapting and using what works, while leaving the ineffective stuff out.
-We’ve boiled down and reduced old school systems into a simple philosophy of, “use what works and discard what doesn’t.”
-Whether you are training for a martial arts competition or cross training for any other sport in the world, the workouts and overall philosophy you'll find here at The Pit-Malibu will get you closer to your goals of ultimate fitness and conditioning and get you there while making friends and having fun.
+Rick has taken his 27+ years of training and fighting for The Pit and combined this with the Filipino fighting concepts and weapon awareness that his Blackbelt ranking in Cacoy Doce Pares brings to the table.
+Our KaJuKenBo roots were established under a simple philosophy of, “use what works and discard what doesn’t.”
+Whether you are training for a martial arts competition or cross training for any other sport in the world, the workouts and overall philosophy you'll find here at The Pit will get you closer to your goals of ultimate fitness and conditioning and get you there while making friends and having fun.

 Having fun & staying healthy is key to longevity in the martial arts and if you can do that while "filling your toolbox" with tools that will actually work in real life situations, then you have yourself a system that is worth your time and effort to learn.
-The Pit's Hawaiian Kempo combined with the Doce Pares Eskrima & Eskrido weapons system and Brazilian JiuJitsu creates a blend in concepts and techniques that result in a training method that assures you that there is no wasted effort.
+The Pit's Hawaiian Kempo combined with the Cacoy Doce Pares and Brazilian JiuJitsu creates a blend in concepts and techniques that result in a training method that assures you that there is no wasted effort.

-Over the past 22 years, Rick has worked extensively with the children of Malibu California, both as a preschool teacher working with the little ones for several years and as a therapist working with teenagers in a group home for an additional couple of years.
-Rick's years and years spent working with the children here in Malibu also includes teaching swimming, surfing & working as a lifeguard & instructor for Rob Lemond since 1994.
+Over the past 22 years, Rick has worked extensively with the children of Malibu California, both as a preschool teacher working with the little ones for several years and as a therapist working with teenagers & adults within the residential treatment environment.
+Rick's years spent working with the children here in Malibu also includes teaching swimming, surfing & working as a lifeguard as well as being a registered AYSO Coach, Refferree and Certified Safe Haven Provider.

 The Pit Malibu brings it back to Southern California where it all began.
 As the only teaching Pit Blackbelt to come out of the of the Original Pit and in a community that has played such an influential role in Rick's life, The Pit-Malibu is THE place to be training for children and adults alike.